A Answers (4)

 - Red meat is consumed in small amounts, and infrequently.

 - Olive oil is the principal source of fat.

 - Wine is consumed in low to moderate amounts, normally with meals.

-Robin Miller, Integrative Medicine, answeredRich in fruits and vegetables, the Mediterranean diet may help prevent weight gain as we age.
+Robin Miller, MD, Integrative Medicine, answeredRich in fruits and vegetables, the Mediterranean diet may help prevent weight gain as we age.
 This video by Dr. Robin Miller explains the health benefits of the Mediterranean diet.

 Lori Maggioni, Nutrition & Dietetics, answered